aybarskerem/BookInventory/README.md

 Note that, in the API documentation pages, documentations for GET, POST, PATCH, PUT and DELETE requests for the BookInventory can be seen.
-Moreover, in Swagger-UI for example, making a query is quite easy with example formats.
+Moreover, in Swagger UI for example, making a query is quite easy with example formats.

 ## Query Functionality:
 - To filter the author names including 'tol' and book titles with 'peace' for example, we can add our query appending a '?' to the root page and doing our queries like:
     - http://localhost:8000?author=tol&title=peace

-## To run in a Docker container:
-- `docker-compose build`
-- `docker-compose up`

 ## Keywords:
 - Django